wvangansbeke/LaneDetection_End2End/README.md

 }
 ```

+## License

+This software is released under a creative commons license which allows for personal and research use only.
+For a commercial license please contact the authors.
+You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/)

 ## Setup

 This repository compares two methods to achieve higher accuracy for lane detection applications.
 The former is the conventional segmentation approach and the latter will tackle this problem in an end-to-end manner.
 The segmentation approach depends on the cross-entropy loss in order to learn the road markings by attention.
 However this approach is not necessarily the most accurate.
 Since the final line coordinates are desired, a complete end-to-end method should achieve better results.